 Here’s a handy infographic guide on gift-giving customs in China, so you’ll always know what to get.

-Chinese New Year Customs and Activities
+Lunar New Year Customs and Activities

 In addition to visits and gifts, Chinese people celebrate by going to open-air markets that pop up just for Chinese New Year.